traviskaufman/continuum/README.md

 # Continuum - A JavaScript Virtual Machine Built in JavaScript

 Continuum is a JavaScript virtual machine built in JavaScript.
-It assembles bytecode from sourcecode and executes it an ES6 runtime environment.
-The code of the VM is written in ES3 level JavaScript, which means it can run in browsers as old as IE6. (though currently it's only regularly tested in IE8+ and there's probably some kinks to work out in older IE's).
+It assembles bytecode from sourcecode and executes it in an ES6 runtime environment.
+The code of the VM is written in ES3, which means it can run in browsers as old as IE6 (though currently it's only regularly tested in IE8+ and there's probably some kinks to work out in older IE's).

 *ES6 is an incomplete and still changing draft*

 # Compatibility
-Continuum probably works in every modern engine, but has not been tested.
+Continuum should work in every modern engine, but has not been tested.

 Currently known to work in: